Modular abelian surfaces of small conductor with nontrivial Tate--Shafarevich groups

+We will further say that $f$ and $g$ are \emph{$p$-congruent modulo an unramified prime} if $L$ and $\fm$ may be chosen so that the ramification index $e(\fm/p) = 1$. \end{defn}

-Since for all good primes $\ell \neq p$ of $A$ we have $a_\ell(A) = \tr \rho_{A, \fp}(\Frob_\ell)$ (and respectively for $B$), if $A/\QQ$ and $B/\QQ$ are $(\fp,\fq)$-congruent then the corresponding (Galois orbits of) modular forms $f$ and $g$ are $(\fp, \fq)$-congruent (in fact the converse is true up to semisimplification, see \Cref{prop:sturm-cong}\ref{iii:ss-isom}).
-This suggests that, in order to search for $(\fp, \fq)$-congruences between abelian varieties, one may instead search for congruences of modular forms.
-Our main tool for finding the examples in \Cref{thm:examples} is the following theorem which builds on work of Cremona--Freitas~\cite{CF_GMFTSTOCBEC} when the coefficient fields are $\QQ$.
+It is clear that if $f$ and $g$ are $p$-congruent, then the same is true for all elements of their Galois orbits.
+Moreover, if $A/\QQ$ and $B/\QQ$ are $(\fp,\fq)$-congruent then the corresponding (Galois orbits of) modular forms $f$ and $g$ are $p$-congruent (as is well known, the converse is true up to semisimplification, see \Cref{prop:sturm-cong}\ref{iii:ss-isom}).
+This suggests that, in order to search for $(\fp, \fq)$-congruences between abelian varieties, one may instead search for $p$-congruences of modular forms.
+Our main tool for finding the examples in \Cref{thm:examples} is the following theorem which builds on work of Cremona--Freitas~\cite{CF_GMFTSTOCBEC}, in which the coefficient fields are $\QQ$.